masa-matsu/oss/README.md

 # oss
-leave logs about OSS such as the installation, maintenance, how-to and so on.
+The installation, maintenance, and how-to of OSS